sphinx-doc/sphinx/doc/extdev/markupapi.rst

        return elements, messages

-The *options* and *content* parameters are only used for custom roles created via the :rst:dir:`role` directive.
+The *options* and *content* parameters are only used for custom roles created via the :dudir:`role` directive.
 The return value is a tuple of two lists, the first containing the text nodes and elements from the role, and the second containing any system messages generated.